How to Grow Wisteria

 Recommended Wisteria Varieties

-- American Wisteria (Wisteria frutescens): This native variety grows up to 30 feet long, and it’s a larval plant host to skipper butterflies in USDA Zones 5 to 9.
+- American Wisteria (Wisteria frutescens): This native variety grows up to 30 feet long, and it’s a larval plant host to article-paragraph skipper butterflies in USDA Zones 5 to 9.
 Cultivars such as ‘Amethyst Falls’ produce flower clusters up to 5 inches long.

 - Chinese Wisteria (Wisteria sinensis): Formerly the most commonly grown purple wisteria in USDA Zones 5 to 8 , it is now considered too invasive.
 This variety offers violet or white flower clusters close to a foot long on vines which can scramble to 100 feet if unchecked.